AguHDS/Daily-bot/Documentation.md

 Enables the TimezoneService to perform combined searches using both static mappings and fuzzy timezone data Serves as a foundation for a future database-backed GeoMappingRepository, allowing migration to MySQL or other persistent storage solutions

+### Tasks behavior

+Individual tasks: DELETED after notification
+Weekly Tasks (recurring tasks) are automatically RESCHEDULED after their time arrives (they are not deleted)

+There's no "completed" status - Implied completeness by deletion/reprogramming